-142. In Chile, the project will benefit the entire population of Antofagasta and Taltal, which is at risk of mudflows caused by extreme weather events (ca., 403 thousand people in 2017, Table

-5Table 5).
-These people will benefit by having early warnings, information and knowledge to act in case of emergency and expedite evacuation, when necessary.

-- 143. The direct beneficiaries are the people living in hazard areas.
-This is the population that will have to be evacuated in case of emergency: (i) about 116 thousand people from Antofagasta's 17 gorges (Saavedra, 2016), and (ii) the entire population of Taltal (ca., 13,000 people).
+- 142. In Chile, the project will benefit the entire population of Antofagasta and Taltal, which is at risk of mudflows caused by extreme weather events (ca., 403 375 thousand people in 2017, Table 5).
+These people will benefit by having early warnings, information, and knowledge to act in case of emergency and expedite evacuation, when necessary. - 143.
+The direct beneficiaries are the people living in hazard areas and the people who will be part of the capacity building activities planned by the project.
+This is the population that will have-to be evacuated in case of emergency: (i) about 116 thousand people from Antofagasta's 17-gorges (Saavedra, 2016), and (ii) the entire population of Taltal (ca., 13,000 people).
+The direct beneficiaries will be: (i) people in Quebrada Bonilla62 (12,840), people who will be part of risk awareness and capacity building activities (c.a.
+17,160), and people living in campamentos in Taltal (c.a.
+1,000).
 This includes people living in campamentos, which are the most vulnerable groups.
-The project intervention will contribute to protect the estimated 4,593 families that live in campamentos in Antofagasta (TECHO, 2016) (Figure 9Figure 9), and the estimated 400 families living in campamentos in Taltal (Figure 11Figure 11, Table 4Table 4). - 144.
+The project intervention will contribute to protect the estimated 4,593 families that live in campamentos in Antofagasta (TECHO, 2016) (Figure 9), and the estimated 400 families living in campamentos in Taltal62 (Figure 11, Table 4). - 144.
 The population of Antofagasta will also benefit from weather-proof protection infrastructure that will be built / strengthened in the near future based on the updated stormwater management plan. - 145.
-The protection works in Quebrada Bonilla will directly benefit about 12,840 people that live in the mudflow hazard area, including the three campamentos (ca., 125 families) located there (Figure 20Figure 20, Table 9Table 9).
+The protection works in Quebrada Bonilla will directly benefit about 12,840 people that live in the mudflow hazard area, including the three campamentos63 (ca., 125 families) located there (Figure 20, Table 9).
 These people will benefit from weather-proof protection infrastructure that will mitigate the impact from mudflows. - 146.
-The experience gained in Antofagasta and Taltal will indirectly benefit a much larger population, since it can be applied in other parts of Chile.
+The experience gained in Antofagasta and Taltal64 will indirectly benefit a much larger population, since it can be applied in other parts of Chile.